momosetkn/liquibase-kotlin/README.md

 > kotlin-typesafe module It is cannot integration with existing SQL, XML, YAML, and JSON.

-kotlin-typesafe is read KotlinTypesafeDatabaseChangeLog class. don't use file-system. changelog file is specify the ".kt" extension.
+kotlin-typesafe is read KotlinTypesafeDatabaseChangeLog class. don't use file-system. changelog file is specify the ".kt" extension. include/includeAll change of kotlin-typesafe, it cannot use other than changeLog of ".kt" extension.

 kotlin-script example
 https://github.com/momosetkn/liquibase-kotlin-example/blob/main/liquibase-kotlin-script-example/src/main/kotlin/Main.kt